Parking-Master/FPS-X/README.md

 - Special gun effects have been added, such as bullet trails, leftover cartridges, and bullet holes.
 - Major performance updates have been introduced, optimizing gameplay for more general/older devices and browsers.
 - New zooming capabilities have been added, where the game is programmed to zoom into the 3d gun, instead of displaying a fake scope image like FPS3.
+- All multiplayer functions and capabilities have been implemented.
+- Grenades have been implemented.
+- The new loading screen UI and API have been created and successfully been fully implemented.
+- 5/6 playable FPS maps have been added.
+- Zooming sound effects to all guns have been added.
+- Death effects, death screens, kill effects, and kill medals have all been added.
+- 3/3 playable FPS characters have been added.
+- Highly advanced AI bots and their corresponding servers have been added.

 ### Current job(s)
 - Add controls and UI for Touch Screens, Gamepads, and Desktops